Computational Expressions in Java

 So, whether you prefer F#, Java, or just want to avoid waking up in a cold sweat over nested try/catch blocks, computational expressions can make your code safer, flatter, and a lot more readable.

-The Result.java and OptionalExpression.java are provided as stand alone files, and are not dependednt on any third party.
-Code that manage structure, is code that you need to foster and adapt in your environment.
-You can’t do that when they belong to libraries that you dont own.
+Code that manages structure is code that you need to foster and adapt in your environment.
+You can’t do that when they belong to libraries that you don’t own.
+You don’t want to rely on libraries that change contract over time.
 Use it in your project and adapt it as you need.
-Library code is someone else’s garden.
-Your error handling deserves homegrown tomatoes.